Intellectual-Activities/-Off-Switches-/README.md

 # Switches

-These files are just for appearance.
-Ignore them.
+These files enable or disable any script I have.